gautamayush303/Text-to-Speech/README.md

 1. Clone this repository.
 2. Open `index.html` in a web browser.
-3. Enter text, choose language, and click "Listern"
+3. Enter text, choose language, and click "Listen"

 ## Customization